canfielder/blog_hugo_academic/content/post/2020-03-25-docker-flask/index.md

 CMD ["python", "main.py"]
 ```

-**Note**: _I am including in this Dockerfile an additional seperate Docker image, **python 3.7.3-strech**.
+**Note**: _I am including in this Dockerfile an additional separate Docker image, **python 3.7.3-strech**.
 This Docker image has all of the Python functions I need, like pip.
-Think of it as a shortcut to creating an evinoment that will run expected Python functions.
+Think of it as a shortcut to creating an evironment that will run expected Python functions.
 This way, the needed functions do not need to be installed one by one._

 Notice the command **EXPOSE 8080**.
 In this Dockerfile this doesn't actually do anything.
 But it does tell me, the user, that the open port in my Docker Container is port 8080.
-I definied this open port in the file **main.py**.
+I defined this open port in the file **main.py**.
 But by putting this command in the Dockerfile, neither I, nor whoever is working on this project in the future, has to dig for it.

 ## Create Container
 Now that the Dockerfile has been created, and placed in the working directory of the project, I can create a Docker container.
-All I need to do is run **docker build** on the command line, and supply a name and version, followed by a perid. **Do Not Forget The Period!** It's very easy to overlook.
+All I need to do is run **docker build** on the command line, and supply a name and version, followed by a period. **Do Not Forget The Period!** It's very easy to overlook.
 I believe this is telling the **docker build** command the Dockerfile is in the working directory.
 If, for some reason, the container was in a sub-directory, instead of a period I would add a relative path to that sub-directory (I think).

 ```console